 Asset Management provides support services to the University community to facilitate the management and disposal of tangible personal property UF possesses.
 Its mission is to establish uniform directives and procedures for accountability, control and disposal of state-owned and government-owned equipment entrusted to the care of University employees, and to provide quality support services to its customers in a responsible and accountable manner.
 Asset Management works closely with Departmental Property Contacts and Property Custodians to facilitate the management of property.

-MyAssets is UF’s property management system, offering a simple web-based form system to manage, update and track the life cycle of assets.
+myAssets is UF’s property management system, offering a simple web-based system to manage, update and track the life cycle of assets.
 Please take the time to explore and discover how easy it is to use myAssets.
 For more information, visit the myAssets Toolkit.

 Asset Management maintains two listservs to assist the UF community with asset management.

 This listserv includes all Property Custodians, Property Contacts, and UF staff members who are interested in property issues.
 Asset Management uses this listserv to communicate with the campus community on property issues (List Archive is available).
 Join the list by completing the form below.